AI-Tech-Research-Lab/CNAS/README.md

-This repository contains the code for a Neural Architecture Search framework supporting for:
+This repository contains the code for a Neural Architecture Search framework, based on MSUNAS[1], supporting for:
-- technological and functional constraints (introduced in CNAS, https://ieeexplore.ieee.org/document/9945080)
+- technological and functional constraints (introduced in CNAS[2])
-- early exit classifiers on top of OFA backbones (introduced in EDANAS, https://ieeexplore.ieee.org/document/10191876)
+- early exit classifiers on top of OFA[3] backbones (introduced in EDANAS[4])

 ## Requirements